Karategi: guide to choosing a karate kimono

 What are the approvals?

 Karateges are worn both during training and during the official competitions.
 While in the former case any type of karategi can be used, during competitions it is best to use approved kimonos.
-The main organizations are: WKF (World Karate Federation), EKF (European Karate Federation), FIJLKAM (Italian Judo Lotta Karate Martial Arts Federation) and FIKTA (Italian Federation of Traditional Karate and Related Disciplines).
+The main organizations are.: WKF (World Karate Federation), EKF (European Karate Federation), FIJLKAM (Italian Federation of Judo Lotta Karate Martial Arts) and FIKTA (Italian Federation of Traditional Karate and Related Disciplines).
 The various homologations are indicated at the time of purchase and are mandatory to compete in the respective federations.

 How to wash a karate kimono?